 Every club should have a welfare officer to deal with any concerns and to liaise with us – whether this is about bullying, unrealistic expectations of children or poor planning.

 We’ve just launched our SafeGolf accreditation for clubs with high standards of safeguarding.
+By Jan 2021 all affiliated golf clubs are required to achieve this standard.
 All our GolfMark clubs meet this standard and they’re easy to find.
 Simply look out for the logo on our club finder!
 It’s the sign of a junior and beginner friendly club.

 Girls Golf Rocks

-We have joined forces once again with the Golf Foundation to set up the initiative and will provide marketing tools, resources and coach-funding for clubs eager to take part.
+We have joined forces with the Golf Foundation to set up the initiative and will provide marketing tools, resources and coach-funding for clubs eager to take part.